AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ![image2019-7-10_20-41-52](assets/image2019-7-10_20-41-52.png)

 It is possible, however, to use an alternative approach and bypass Data Element creation.
-You can directly reference an argument from a Dynamic Media Viewer event by entering the fully qualified name of the event argument in the **[!UICONTROL value]** input field of the Analytics variable assignment, surrounded by percent (%) signs.
+You can directly reference an argument from a Dynamic Media Viewer event.
+Enter the fully qualified name of the event argument in the **[!UICONTROL value]** input field of the Analytics variable assignment.
+Be sure you surround it with percent (%) signs.
 For example,

 `%event.detail.dm.LOAD.asset%`

 ![image2019-7-12_19-2-35](assets/image2019-7-12_19-2-35.png)

-Note that there is an important difference between using Data Elements and direct event argument reference.
-For Data Element, it does not matter which event triggers the Set Variables action, the event that triggers the Rule can be unrelated to Dynamic Viewer (like a mouse click on the web page from the Core extension).
+There is an important difference between using Data Elements and direct event argument reference.
+For Data Element, it does not matter which event triggers the Set Variables action.
+The event that triggers the Rule can be unrelated to Dynamic Viewer.
+For example, clicking the web page from the Core extension.
 But, when using a direct argument reference it is important to ensure that the event that triggers the rule corresponds to the event argument that it references.

 For example, referencing `%event.detail.dm.LOAD.asset%` returns the correct asset name if the Rule is triggered by the **[!UICONTROL LOAD]** event of the Dynamic Media Viewer extension.
 However, it returns an empty value for any other event.